den-materials/IoT-Hobby-Projects/README.md

 ## Being an Awesome Boyfriend/Girlfriend

-For Nina's birthday, I created a mail server that would send a cute quote to her email everytime she pressed a button.
-It would also send an email to me to let me know she missed me.
+For someone's birthday, you could create a mail server that sends a cute quote to their email everytime they press a button.
+It can also send an email to you to let you know they miss you.

+## Using Johnny5

+Head to [this page](http://johnny-five.io/) to redo your hello-world, but this time **with javascript**.
+Scroll down to `Hello World!` and click the `Beaglebone` link to see how to write the code (on the left) and how to set up the hardware (on the right).

 ## Other Ideas

 What would you like to do with Internet of Things?
+After the break, pitch your idea, and we'll assemble teams.